MichelDeudon/formations/content/en/p/fact-checking-is-wrong/index.md

 Because of Covid-19 and lockdowns, no public debate really took place on what should be Polytechnique's mission in the 21th century.

 Macron's [McKinseyGate](https://www.youtube.com/watch?v=4ciN_0BNOzQ&ab_channel=BLAST%2CLesouffledel%27info) was disclosed in 2022.

-Villani left Macron and joined France's ecological party for the 2022 election.
+Villani left Macron and joined France's ecological party for the presidential election.
 The second round opposed Le Pen (Rassemblement National) to Macron, leading to the creation of the New Union of Popular, Ecological and Social parties (NUPES).

 A year later, in March 2023, Olivier Véran, Macron's Minister of Health appointed during the Covid-19 crisis, compared France historical social movement on March 7 to <i>"an ecological disaster"</i> 😷.
 Gérald Darmanin, Macron's Minister of the Interior, compared his opponents on the left wing to <i>"terrorists"</i> after the executive duo Macron/Borne (X81) used the article 49.3 of the Constitution to force a reform through Parliament without a vote, for the 100th time of the fifth Republic.